LinqLover/sonyx/docs/study/study-evaluation.md

         <img src="./study-evaluation.assets/fun-sizes.png"></img>
     </details>

-- solution confidence:

-  - tbd

-- subjective efficiency:
+- **Solution confidence.** A marginal shift in the confidence scores can be seen for participants in the exp. cond. as opposed to the null condition.
+However, results from the statistical evaluation are not yet available for this measure.

-  - The distribution of efficiency scores partitioned by the exp. cond. vs null cond. does not follow a clear pattern.
+- **Subjective efficiency.** The distribution of efficiency scores partitioned by the exp. cond. vs null cond. does not follow a clear pattern.
 No significant influence of the tooling on the subjective efficiency could be shown.

-- cognitive empathy:

-  - The choice of the condition (experimental vs. null) influences the empathy score with $p_2 = 5.8\%$ and the effect size ($\Delta \approx +1.00$) is very large (according to Cohen‘s $d$; point estimate: $-0.998$).
+- **Cognitive empathy.** The choice of the condition (experimental vs. null) influences the empathy score with $p_2 = 5.8\%$ and the effect size ($\Delta \approx +1.00$) is very large (according to Cohen‘s $d$; point estimate: $-0.998$).
 As the influence is almost statistically significant and the effect size is clear, the hypothesis is upheld.

     <details>
         <summary>Analysis</summary>